pixscar/pixscar/README.md

 I'm an extremely curious person with a strong scientific background.
 I discovered in software development a field that truly satisfies my desire to understand, improve, and learn every day.
 Each project is an opportunity to apply what I learn in a concrete way, with critical thinking, attention to detail, and method.

 🧠 I'm passionate about how programming combines logic, precision, and creativity.
-I enjoy analyzing problems and finding functional, meaningful solutions — both in code and in context.
+I enjoy analyzing problems and finding functional, meaningful solutions.

 ---